RiddhiMusale01/Exp-3/README.md

-# Exp-3
+# Exp-3,4
-EXPERIMENT 3
+EXPERIMENT 3,4

-AIM: To make a program with all operators
+AIM: To study and implement operators and bitwise operators in C++

 THEORY: These are basically symbols that operate on operands.
 There are five types of operators in c++ which is also used in the codes